teekay/jcomments/README.md

 You can also host this in Azure.
 Have a look at the [docs](./AZURE.md).

-Interested in a trial run?
-You can use our [staging environment](https://jcomm-staging-eus-webapp.azurewebsites.net) for testing (please be nice.)
-There might be a paid hosted version in the future.

 ## Tech stack

 The prototype is built with Typescript using the NestJS framework and PostgreSQL for data storage.
 Spam detection is delegated to Akismet (optional but recommended).